graslandschaft/numpy_multidim_ringbuffer/README.md

 # Ringbuffer for n-dimensional data based on numpy
-This is a simple implementation for a ringbuffer for n-dimensional data
+This is a simple implementation for a ringbuffer for n-dimensional data.
+The implementation allows for multple read indeces, e.g. for multiple processes reading the same data.
+In the current implementation an exception is raised if a process tries to overwrite data that has not been read.

 ## Examples
 ```python